 From Haworth, our DIY route moves onto Ilkley – starting the adventure at the incredible Cow and Calf rocks.
 Say hello to the local sheep, grab a cuppa at the nearby pub and take in the views of nearby West Yorkshire from the top, before heading on a mission across the moors.

-For our trip, we then took a short pause from the countryside to pop into Leeds – where you can enjoy all that the city has to offer, including bars, restaurants and shops – before plodding back on to Brimham Rocks.
-A collection of natural rock formations in North Yorkshire, the National Trust spot is a great place to stretch your legs, and is incredibly child friendly, too, thanks to the many rocks to climb and check out during your visit.
+For our trip, we then took a short pause from our scenic drives in West Yorkshire to pop into Leeds – where you can enjoy all that the city has to offer, including bars, restaurants and shops – before plodding back on to Brimham Rocks.
+A collection of natural rock formations in North Yorkshire, the National Trust spot is a great place to stretch your legs, and is incredibly child-friendly, too, thanks to the many rocks to climb and check out during your visit.

-Next up is beautiful Pateley Bridge, a small town in Nidderdale surrounded by rolling countryside, where you’ll find local butchers, shops, pubs, a large park and the world’s oldest sweet shop – which naturally pulls in a ton of visitors.
+Next up whilst driving in Yorkshire is beautiful Pateley Bridge, a small town in Nidderdale surrounded by rolling countryside, where you’ll find local butchers, shops, pubs, a large park and the world’s oldest sweet shop – which naturally pulls in a ton of visitors.

 Great for a potter while you break away from the walking, the lovely little town has some of the best locally sourced produce you can find – so be sure to pick up some sausages and sweets during your visit.
 If you do fancy a countryside stroll, however, the town is nearby to the wonderful Coldstone Cut – an old quarry which now features a huge art installation that you can explore on foot – with panoramic views of the ‘Area of Outstanding Natural Beauty’.